elearning-ostfalia/moodle-qtype_proforma/README.md

 ## Features

 - Java code can be checked with JUnit and Checkstyle
-- submission as file upload, input from editor or external repository (version control system)
+- submission as file upload, input from editor or export from an external repository (version control system)
 - submission file upload with more than one file
 - syntax highlighting in editor
 - code snippet as starting point for student